 • Feel free to skip or skim sections or definitions that you don’t follow or find interesting.

-• Be able to look at each section in the table of contents, and have a rough intuition for what it’s about and why you might care about it.
+• Concrete goal: Be able to look at each section in the table of contents, and for 80% have a rough intuition for what that section is about, why you might care about it, and what you should go back to that section for

 Paths for Further Exploration

 A slightly less concrete collection of different strategies to further explore the field.
 These are different options, not a list to follow in order.
-I recommend the exploring and building on a paper route, but in practice I think a mix is worthwhile - if you spend several weeks in one of these modes, you should zoom out and try one of the other modes for a few days!
-Further, I recommend reading through all of the sections, the tips and resources in one often transfer!
+Read all of them, notice if one jumps out at you, and dive into that.
+If nothing jumps out, start with the “exploring and building on a paper” route.
+If you spend several weeks in one of these modes and feel stuck, you should zoom out and try one of the other modes for a few days!
+Further, it’s useful to read through all of the sections, the tips and resources in one often transfer!

 Explore and Build On A Paper